KaidenW03/aws-saa-ec2-AutoProvision/README.md

 •	Cloud-native monitoring with CloudWatch

 How to Reproduce
-Create an IAM Role with `CloudWatchAgentServerPolicy`.
+Create an IAM Role with CloudWatchAgentServerPolicy.
 Launch a t2.micro EC2 instance using Amazon Linux 2023.
-Paste `cloud-init.sh` into the User Data field.
+Paste cloud-init.sh into the User Data field.
 Attach the IAM role and allow port 80 in the Security Group. isit the EC2 public IP in your browser and check CloudWatch Logs.